Care and Maintenance #1: Over and Over

 “Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.” — Kurt Vonnegut

-This is a legacy post from my previous, somewhat short-lived newsletter, Care and Maintenance.
+This is a legacy post from a short-lived newsletter I wrote in 2020 called Care and Maintenance.

 Hello from a quiet sunroom in Saint Paul, Minnesota.
 It’s the first issue of Care and Maintenance!
 Thank you for your patronage.
 What’s to come is a partial collection of your various warranties, guidelines, and suggestions for use—the fine print.
 Let’s dive right in.